HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

 -   AR Foundation is a set of _MonoBehaviours_ and APIs for dealing with devices that support the following concepts.
 A few of them are:

-    -   Device tracking: track the device's position and orientation in physical space.
+    -   **Device tracking**: track the device's position and orientation in physical space.
-    -   Plane detection: detect horizontal and vertical surfaces.
+    -   **Plane detection**: detect horizontal and vertical surfaces.
-    -   Anchor**: an arbitrary position and orientation that the device tracks.
+    -   **Anchor**: an arbitrary position and orientation that the device tracks.
-    -   Light estimation: estimates for average color temperature and brightness in physical space.
+    -   **Light estimation**: estimates for average color temperature and brightness in physical space.
-    -   Face tracking: detect and track human faces.
+    -   **Face tracking**: detect and track human faces.
-    -   2D image tracking: detect and track 2D images.
+    -   **2D image tracking**: detect and track 2D images.
-    -   Meshing: generate triangle meshes that correspond to the physical space.
+    -   **Meshing**: generate triangle meshes that correspond to the physical space.
-    -   Collaborative participants: track the position and orientation of other devices in a shared AR experience.
+    -   **Collaborative participants**: track the position and orientation of other devices in a shared AR experience.
-    -   Raycast: queries physical surroundings for detected planes and feature points.
+    -   **Raycast**: queries physical surroundings for detected planes and feature points.

 [→ More information about AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.2/manual/index.html)